Asset Purchase Agreement (APA) Template

 Severability

-If any provision is deemed invalid or unenforceable, it shall be enforced to the maximum extent permitted by law, and the remainder of the Agreement shall remain in full force and effect.
+If any provision of this Agreement is for any reason and to any extent deemed to be invalid or unenforceable, then such provision shall not be voided but rather shall be enforced to the maximum extent then permissible under then applicable law and so as to reasonably effect the intent of the parties hereto, and the remainder of this Agreement will remain in full force and effect.

-IN WITNESS WHEREOF, the parties execute and deliver this Asset Purchase Agreement by their duly authorized representatives as of the Effective Date.
+IN WITNESS WHEREOF, Purchaser and Seller executed and delivered this Asset Purchase Agreement by their duly authorized representatives as of the Effective Date.

 Pending